collaborative-music-lab/MLE/README.md

 * **I get an error from the mxj object / my IP address doesn't get set** You need to have java installed on your machine.
 Get it here - note, you only need the development kit, not the demos and samples:
   * https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+  * Yes, apparently you do need to make an Oracle account to download Java.
+This sucks. . .

 * **I don't hear any audio**
   * Make sure audio is turned on.